me60714/Live-Job-Tracking/README.md

 # Job-Live-Tracking
 An automatic live job tracking application

-It uses JIRA's API to track the number of jobs.
+It uses JIRA's API to track the number of jobs